Ja Rule hits out at Robinhood's role in GameStop shares saga

 Ja Rule has hit out at Robinhood’s role in the GameStop stocks and shares saga.

+Concerns have been raised over investor activism, while several hedge fund short-sellers have been hit with catastrophic losses.
 It has since been announced that the US Securities and Exchange Commission (SEC) are to review the role of Reddit in the recent price surge, with investment app Robinhood removing its online stock.

-- READ MORE: Eminem vs everyone: a massive list of every one of Slim Shady’s lyrical feuds, including Ja Rule, Machine Gun Kelly and Mariah Carey

-The move – which is preventing millions of people from trading for services like GameStop and AMC – has resulted in Ja Rule (aka Jeff Atkins) speaking out on the issue.
+The move – which is preventing millions of people from trading in GameStop and AMC – has resulted in Ja Rule (aka Jeff Atkins) speaking out on the issue.
 “Yo this is a fucking CRIME what [Robinhood] is doing,” he tweeted yesterday (January 28).

 Atkins later told Rolling Stone that he’s been following the Robinhood/Reddit/GameStop saga “for a week or so”, saying that the WallStreetBets Reddit group “have been fighting back” against “the big Wall Street guys”.